juokaz/juokaz.com/_posts/2012-12-27-how-are-you-doing.markdown

 This year I spent more than 7 months traveling.
 That's quite a lot.
 A lot of people would think it's an amazing privilege to be able to do this, and it is to some degree, but at the same time, it's extremely lonely.
 Of course one ends up meeting a lot of new people and sees a lot of new places, but you are just not connecting with anyone or anything.
 Not spending much time in one place makes it very hard.

 When was the last time you asked someone "how are you doing?".
 If you are well mannered - the last time you met someone.
 When did you do the same with someone who you don't see in person very often or at all?
 Very likely quite a while ago.
 Most people are horrible at long-distance relationships and thus these are perceived as impossible.
 Because they are hard and require effort, and people are lazy.
 Sometimes they just don't know how, too.
-I think the move "Like Crazy" quite well shows one angle.
+I think the move "Like Crazy" quite well shows one of the angles also.

 <iframe width="800" height="450" src="http://www.youtube.com/embed/r-ZV-bwZmBw" frameborder="0" allowfullscreen="allowfullscreen">    </iframe>